Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Experiments and results

 \section{Experiments and results}

 In this section, we evaluate the proposed loss function.
-Firstly, we public a synthetic dataset\cite{nikolenko2021synthetic}, called GTA\_Head, with bounding box annotations suitable for the canonical object detection networks.
+Firstly, we public a synthetic dataset, called GTA\_Head, with bounding box annotations suitable for the canonical object detection networks.
 Secondly, we use the mask focal loss with CenterNet for obtaining the optimal parameters $\beta$ and $\gamma$ through an ablation study on the GTA\_Head dataset.
-After that, the experimental results were compared with other canonical models on GTA\_Head and SCUT-Head datasets.
+After that, the experimental results are compared with other canonical models on GTA\_Head, SCUT-Head~\cite{peng2018detecting} and CroHD~\cite{sundararaman2021tracking} datasets.